 What do I do if my coconut cream pie won’t set?

-- return the filling to the pot and bring it to a boil on medium-high heat
+- The best way to fix a runny filling is to return the filling to the pot, bring it to a boil on medium-high heat, and continue cooking until it thickens.

-- If it is not thickening up, dissolve one Tbs cornstarch in 1/4 milk and add it to the pot.
+- If it’s still not thickening up, dissolve one tablespoon of cornstarch in a quarter-cup of milk and add it to the pot.
+Continue cooking the filling until it thickens and then return it to your crust to chill.

 Why does my coconut cream pie weep?

-- Make sure the sugar in your egg whites is completely dissolved when mixing.
-Mix the sugar and egg whites at low speed until the mixture has lost its graininess.
-Then you can turn up the mixer too high and whip up those peaks of perfection.
-I suggest using caster sugar or superfine granular sugar.
+- Make certain the sugar in your egg whites is completely dissolved when mixing.
+Start at low speed until the mixture loses its graininess before whipping up those perfect peaks.
+Consider using caster sugar or superfine granular sugar.

-- Prepare the meringue before you start the pie crust and pie filling.
-This ensures it has had plenty of time to chill.
-When you add it to the hot pie filling, it will spread easier and be less likely to shrink when you cook it.
+- Prepare the meringue before starting on the pie crust and filling.
+This allows it plenty of time to chill making it easier to spread and less likely to shrink during cooking.

 Ingredients